tifish/VSFormatOnSave/README.md

 - Batch formatting in solution explorer.
 - Settings in Tools -> Options -> Format on Save.

+New in v3.0

+- AutoSaveOnDeactivated, save files when Visual Studio deactivated.

 I found it convenient to unify source code format throughout the develop team.
 If you have any suggestion, feel free to tell me.

 Two versions: